wwu-mentors/ReactSpace-Workshop/README.md

 # Part 1 Working with Components

 Components are the lego pieces of a React app.
-In this workshop we will both build React components and combine them to make an app.
+In this workshop, we will both build React components and combine them to make an app.

-Lets look at our first component.
+Let's look at our first component.
 ```javascript
 export class App extends React.Component {